 If I could write a song and sing it I would.
 But I can’t.
 So words are going to have to do.
-I want to thank librarians for the difference they’ve made in my life… and it’s a huge one.
+I want to thank librarians for the difference they’ve made in my life… and it’s huge.

 A magical place right from the beginning